 The Mary Tyler Moore Show

 If you’re one of the few people who hasn’t seen Full House then you may not have realized that Wandavision has some very clear homage moments to the family sitcom.
-In episode five of Wandavision shortly after the birth of their children the couple are seen eating in a park with their family as the camera slowly pans out.
-This and the montage that came before it are references to the Full House theme song.
+In episode five of Wandavision shortly after the birth of their children, the couple is seen eating in a park with their family as the camera slowly pans out.
+This and the montage that came before it is referencing the Full House theme song.
 Full House carries none of the psychological terror that lurks under the surface of Wandavision.
-Instead it tells the simple tale of recent widower Danny Tanner being the sole caretaker of his three daughters, the youngest Michelle being played by Elizabeth Olsen’s sister duo Mary-Kate and Ashley.
-Seeing that he needs help, Danny’s brother-in-law Jesse, and his stand-up comic friend, Joey join the household to assist the ailing father.
+Instead, it tells the simple tale of recent widower Danny Tanner being the sole caretaker of his three daughters, the youngest Michelle being played by Elizabeth Olsen’s sister duo Mary-Kate and Ashley.
+Seeing that he needs help, Danny’s brother-in-law Jesse and his stand-up comic friend, Joey join the household to assist the ailing father.
 This sitcom proved to be such a beloved classic that it even got a revival series on Netflix, Fuller House.
 If you want to binge all eight seasons then Hulu will be your new best friend.

 This last pick is a personal favorite if you loved the style, aesthetic, and especially the outfits to come out of Wandavision.
 The Nanny follows Fran Fine, a former cosmetics saleswoman, who finds herself out of a job.
 She eventually lands in the employment of wealthy widower Maxwell Sheffield and is tasked with caring for his three children.
 Through her time in the Sheffield household, Fran creates massive change using her no-nonsense honesty and sharp sense of humor.
 Things become even more complicated when Fran falls in love with Mr. Sheffield and finds herself not wanting to leave the family she put back together.
 The Nanny can be found on Pluto TV.